tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/内容审核接口/文本审核/提交文本审核任务_intl_en.md

 ## Billing Description

 - Each moderation scene is billed separately.
 For example, if you choose to moderate two scenes involving pornography and advertising, then **one text file** will be moderated and billed **twice**.
-- Calling the API will incur text moderation fees and [COS read request fees](https://intl.cloud.tencent.com/document/product/436/40100).
+- Calling the API will incur text moderation fees and COS read request fees as described in [Request Fees](https://intl.cloud.tencent.com/document/product/436/40100).
-- If the text files are stored in COS STANDARD_IA storage class, calling the moderation API will incur [STANDARD_IA data retrieval fees](https://intl.cloud.tencent.com/document/product/436/40097).
+- If the text files are stored in COS STANDARD_IA storage class, calling the moderation API will incur STANDARD_IA data retrieval fees as described in [Data Retrieval Fees](https://intl.cloud.tencent.com/document/product/436/40097).
 - Text moderation is not supported for objects stored in the ARCHIVE or DEEP ARCHIVE storage classes.
-To moderate these objects, you need to [restore](https://intl.cloud.tencent.com/document/product/436/12633) them first.
+To moderate these objects, you first need to restore them as instructed in [POST Object restore](https://intl.cloud.tencent.com/document/product/436/12633).
+- 审核第三方云存储厂商的图片 URL 时，将产生所在云厂商的下行流量费用。

 ## Restrictions